Trauma Bonding what is it?

 The Stockholm syndrome is the classic event which offers insight into how the trauma bond is set up and is kept up by abusers in order to have power over and control their victims

-Trauma bonds may be experienced after one terrorising event or from prolonged abuse if you have experienced childhood abuse, physical, emotional or sexual, neglect, or been seen as 'special' child by your care givers.
-If you are living with someone who is passive aggressive in a toxic marriage, having or had an affair with someone who is married or in a long term relationship, engaging in sex with a professional who you went to for help and support, Been involved in an event which was life threatening or you feared for your life.
+Trauma bonds may be experienced after one terrorizing event or from prolonged abuse if you have experienced childhood abuse, physical, emotional or sexual, neglect, or been seen as 'special' child by your care givers.
+If you are living with someone who is passive aggressive in a toxic coupledom, having or had an affair with someone who is married or in a long term relationship, engaging in sex with a professional who you went to for help and support, Been involved in an event which was life threatening or you feared for your life.
 If you have been bullied repeatedly or prolonged over time, experience PTSD, CPTSD or if you keep repeating the same relationship patterns i.e. choosing the same 'type' of partner then you may be experiencing traumatic bonding.

 If your relationships are causing you distress and you feel you are going over and over the same things.
 If you feel you would like to gain deeper insight and awareness into what makes you really tick.
 If you would like freedom from the bonds which chain and hold you back.